 Civic Values such as justice, due process, civil rights, and the

-franchise, are not for sale.
+franchise, should not be for sale.
 The governing impulse of economic man (qua

 consumer) is “I want.”
 The governing impulse of the citizen is “we need.”

 Distributive Justice.
 The economic concepts of “efficiency” and “utility